 This lightweight frame is then paired with a folding system built into the scooters design.
 Depending on the model this can either be manual or an automatic folding function.

-Regardless each mechanism provides unheard of practicality for a mobility scooter user.
+Regardless each mechanism provides unheard of practicality for a four wheeled mobility scooter user.

 Before this we had portable mobility, scooters which were designed to fit within a car boot.
 But these were models that had to be disassembled and re assembled every time.